 Here’s a real world example. *ACTIVE* (engaged) HSN customers spent about $320 a month, buying 8 $40 items.
 If I send them a coupon for $10 off, they spend $310 buying 7 items at $40 and one $40 item at $30, so I lose $10 *plus* the cost of the promotion.

-This is subsidy cost.
-They would have bought anyway, and I let them do it for $10 less.
+This is subsidy cost, or said another way, the sale that occurred at $30 was not incremental – it would have happened anyway at full price, but I encouraged them do it for $10 less by sending a coupon.
 Said another way, this is the “Pull” effect – some people will buy without any Marketing at all.
 These folks are overwhelmingly active best customers, those who are “engaged” and have interacted with you Recently.